 - How Human Factors in Aviation SMS Should Be Viewed

 - More Than Dirty: Advanced Use of Human Factors in Aviation SMS

 While I have argued that Human Factors have layers and that there ARE more important Human Factors in aviation SMS, identifying the specific behaviors, attitudes, and symptoms will be different in each SMS.

-What looks like Lack of Teamwork in one company may actually be a result of Pressure in another.
-Recognizing the most thematic Human Factor in your SMS involves identifying your environment/s specific needs.
+What looks like a Lack of Teamwork in one company may actually be a result of Pressure in another.
+Recognizing the most thematic Human Factor in your SMS involves identifying your environment's specific needs.